Working with Conditional Formatting#

 Additional criteria which are specific to other conditional format types are shown in the relevant sections below.

-is generally used along with the criteria
+The value is generally used along with the criteria parameter to set

 the rule by which the cell data will be evaluated: